-German industry warns US auto tariffs not completely off table yet
+German industry warns U.S. auto tariffs not completely off table yet

 BERLIN (Reuters) - A top German industry group gave a cautious welcome to solutions proposed by U.S. President Donald Trump and European Commission President Jean-Claude Juncker to avert a trade war, but warned that U.S. auto tariffs were not completely off the table yet.

+Germany, home to big carmakers such as Volkswagen AG (VOWG_p.DE) and Daimler AG (DAIGn.DE), would be hard hit by car tariffs, and the automotive industry has warned such measures could hike vehicle costs by $83 billion and result in the loss of hundreds of thousands of jobs.

+German Economy Minister Peter Altmaier hailed the deal as a breakthrough, saying the measures agreed by Trump and Juncker could help avoid a trade war and save millions of jobs.

-The DIHK group said it was up to the United States now to rebuild a basis of trust with Europe, and remove the illegal tariffs.
+Eric Schweitzer, president of the German Chambers of Industry and Commerce (DIHK), said it was up to the United States now to rebuild a basis of trust with Europe, and remove the tariffs.

-“The proposed solutions move in the right direction, but a significant portion of scepticism remains,” the group said in a statement, adding the meeting had at least demonstrated that Europe would not let itself be divided.
+“The proposed solutions move in the right direction, but a significant portion of scepticism remains,” he said in a statement issued shortly after the two men spoke to reporters.

-(This version of the story corrects to say ‘war’ from ‘deal’ in the first paragraph)
+He said the meeting had at least shown that the European Union would not let itself be divided.
+“Only united as Europeans do we have sufficient economic and political weight to effectively represent our interests,” he said.

+“Without strong European answers, there is a danger that only we will make concessions and in response face new unreasonable demands from the USA,” he said, calling for a comprehensive agreement that followed the guidelines of the World Trade Organisation (WTO).

 Reporting by Andrea Shalal; Editing by James Dalgleish